syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Annotations.md

 {% highlight vb.net %}
 [VB.NET]

-'Create a new pdf document
+'Creates a new pdf document

 Dim document As New PdfDocument()

-'Create a new page
+'Creates a new page

 Dim page As PdfPage = document.Pages.Add()

-'Create PDF free text annotation
+'Creates PDF free text annotation

 Dim freeText As New PdfFreeTextAnnotation(New RectangleF(50, 100, 100, 50))

-'set properties to the annotation
+'Sets properties to the annotation

 freeText.MarkupText = "Free Text with Callouts"